Conscious Aging Organizations

 Sage-ing International is part of a broader movement that offers a vision of aging as a time of life characterized not by diminishment and decline, but by growth, contribution and fulfillment.
 This movement is often referred to as Conscious Aging.

 Sage-ing International is committed to and engaged in ongoing conversations with like-minded organizations who share the goal of promoting conscious aging thought and actions.

-Below are descriptions of the current members of the Conscious Aging Alliance:
+Below are descriptions of some of those organizations:

 Center For Conscious Eldering

 The Center for Conscious Eldering, based in Durango, Colorado, is dedicated to supporting the development of conscious elders.
 We do this by offering our signature “Choosing Conscious Elderhood” rite of passage retreats, introductory workshops by invitation from churches, retreat centers and other groups, “Coaching for Conscious Living” and “Meeting Ancient Wisdom” pilgrimages to meet indigenous elders.
 We serve those in and approaching the elder third of life who seek passion, purpose, growth and service as they age.